Sunday Lesson – The sacred and the profane. Nope.

 Sunday Lesson

-Most Sundays, I publish the Sunday Lesson.
-It’s little more than an observation or an idea or a study I’m working on that has useful applications.
-I say ‘little more’ but we all know how life changing these observations can be.
-I feel deeply blessed and deeply responsible writing this.
+I feel deeply blessed and deeply responsible for writing this.
 I schedule the posts to publish at 1:35 after you’re home from church.
-On the east coast, anyway.
-Or if your memory works like mine, you can sign up for notification to be alerted when I post something.
+On the East Coast, anyway.
+Or, if your memory works like mine, you can sign up for a notification to be alerted when I post something.
 I’m game for all comments and try to respond to them all.
 Be forewarned that I reserve Sundays for my family.
-It’s a work in progress, but a goal we’re growing into.
+It’s a work in progress but a goal we’re growing into.
 So, if I don’t respond, I’m probably playing chess with my daughter or watching lousy TV with my wife.
 On an outstanding day, I might catch a couple innings of Braves baseball.
 With my wife, of course.
 It’s Sunday.

 The Transfiguration

-To start: there are good books about the transfiguration, and there should be.
+A caveat: there are good books about the transfiguration, and there should be.
 Big books with big words and lots of notes.
 I love these kinds of books.
 From just this kind of book, I read about how Jesus coming down from the mountain with an angry scowl would speak volumes to any Jew versed in the story of Moses.

 What struck me, though, was something not nearly as lofty.
 But…maybe more life-changing.
+For me, anyway.

 Jesus doesn’t answer, but G does: This is My son.
 The three lackeys fall on their faces until they hear Jesus’s voice and feel His tap on their shoulders.
 “Stand up,” He says.
 “Don’t be afraid.”
 They look around, and the world is back to normal.
 Jesus is hot and sweaty, and Moses and Elijah are gone.
 Jesus and the three trudge down the mountain, and Jesus warns them to keep these events secret.
 At the hill’s bottom, it’s back to work: healing, chiding, encouraging, and loving.
 It’s never-ending.